vivianh2/cs411Project-sp18/README.md

 1. Clone the project with `git clone https://github.com/vivianh2/cs411Project-sp18.git`
 Please PLEASE do **NOT** fork
 2. `cd` into the project directory
+3. Run `npm install` to install all the modules and dependencies It may take a while
-3. Run with `npm start`
+3. Start the client and the server with `npm start`

 ## Some useful articles
 Interact react and express: https://daveceddia.com/create-react-app-express-backend/

 Express router: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes